Traditionally Modern Food

 6. You can use maida instead of wheat flour and you can use up to 1/4 cup of wheat flour if preferred

-7. If you feel the amount of ghee used is a lot you can use 3 - 4 tbsp and make halwa but in our home, we like the halwa texture with this amount of ghee
+7. If you feel the amount of ghee used is a lot you can use 3 - 4 tablespoon and make halwa but in our home, we like the halwa texture with this amount of ghee

 8. Ghee turns frosted and turns into a grainy texture after cooling down so always warm the halwa before serving